cmsparks/apps-sdk-test/src/RPCComponents.md

 1. `makeSerializable(...)`: Capnweb handles serialization, but it can't serialize *everything*.
 We need to strip out unserializable properties (primarily `$$typeof`: Symbol('react....') attribute).
 2. `unmakeSerializable(...)`: After Capnweb deserializes the component, we need to restore the items to their proper types.
 This primarily involves

+#### TODOs
+ * Fragments are broken :sad:
+ * Client side updates (primarily loading states, so we're not waiting for a rerender)
+ * reimplement deferFallback in RpcSuspense, but make it good
+ * Implement as many hooks as possible and make sure they're the exact same functionality/type signatures as the client side hooks
+ * Callbacks are definitely leaky memory wise.
+We don't adequately clean up callbacks.